ls-age/rollup-plugin-run/README.md

 - `run` The file to watch.
 If no *args* are passed *run* is passed to *command*.
 Defaults to the first file in the *output* configuration with *format* set to `'cjs'`.

+## Hooks

+- `onStart` Called when the process has been started, with the process passed.
+- `onStop` Called when the process has been stopped.

 **Examples:**

 Assuming *output* is set to `{ file: './out/server.js', format: 'cjs' }` in the rollup configuration.